mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * The sender type for the MLSPlaintext encapsulating the External Commit MUST be `new_member`

-In other words, External Commits come in two "flavors" -- a "join" commit that adds the sender to the group or a "resync" commit that replaces a member's prior appearance with a new one.
+External Commits come in two "flavors" -- a "join" commit that adds the sender to the group or a "resync" commit that replaces a member's prior appearance with a new one.